SamX65/react-Crud-WebTech/README.md

-## Quiz 1
+# Quiz 1 & 2
 Create a Complete Create Read Update And Delete Operations in React.

+including Form Submission and routing

-this is CRUD base react app
+### This is CRUD base react app